day8/re-frame/docs/breaking-it.md

 But one of the best ways for me to help you, an evaluator of this framework, is explain where and how it doesn't work well?
 That's this section.

 Every design represents a point in design space, with pros and cons.
-The tradeoffs are the intersting bit.
+The tradeoffs are the interesting bit.

 So I'll do that now.